 *Personal Requests uses iCloud Notes, Reminders, and Calendar.

-Set up Personal Requests
+Set up and manage Personal Requests

 - Make sure that the Siri language on your iOS device is set to a language that HomePod supports and that Siri is turned on for your iOS device and HomePod:

 - On your iOS device, go to Settings > Siri & Search and make sure that either Listen for "Hey Siri" or Press Home for Siri are turned on.

 - Open the Home app on your iOS device, press and hold HomePod, tap Settings , and make sure that Listen for "Hey Siri" and Touch and Hold for Siri are turned on.

 - On your iOS device, open the Home app, press and hold HomePod, tap Settings , then tap Personal Requests under Siri.
 On your Mac, double-click HomePod, then click Personal Requests.

 - Turn on Personal Requests.
 If you have multiple HomePod speakers, you can turn Personal Requests on or off for each HomePod that you have.
 You also see two options under Require Authentication: